jtl-transit/rove/README.md

 1. Clone this repository to the machine that will be used to run ROVE.
 2. Install the required software packages and Python libraries.
 3. Create a configuration file using the template provided.
-4. Place a standard GTFS feed in the designated folder.
+4. Save a standard GTFS feed in the designated folder.
 5. Run the metric generation program for the new agency and desired time period.

 ### 1. Clone the repository